Extreme-classification/deepxml/README.md

 - [ ] Predictions with aux mapping
 - [ ] Post-process with shortlist
-- [ ] Classifier weights with aux mapping
+- [ ] classifier weights with aux mapping
-- [ ] Load any architecture from json
+- [x] Load any architecture from json
 - [ ] Support for images?
 - [x] Integrate parameters
 - [x] Refactor data loader